ikhere/rango/README.md

-# rango
+# Rango
-Tango with Django tutorial
+A django tutorial powered by docker.